 You’ll only get the allowance once in a year though – so even if you have multiple jobs, you won’t get a new allowance for each one!
 We’ll go through a few examples below.

-You have a full-time job in a marketing agency earning £25,000, but take on a second job which pays you £6,000 for some bar work in the evenings.
+You have a full-time job in a marketing agency earning £25,000 per year and take on a second job which pays you £6,000 for some bar work in the evenings.

 Your main job pays £10,000 per year, and you earn £6,000 per year from a second job.
 None of your main job will be taxable, but some of your second job will be.